CesiumGS/3d-tiles/TileFormats/BatchTable/README.md

 `classIds` is an array of integers of length `instancesLength`.
 Each `classId` specifies the instances's class as an index in the `classes` array.

-In the example above 0 indicates a "Lamp" instance, 1 indicates a "Car" instance, and 2 indicates a "Tree" instance.
+In the example above, 0 indicates a "Lamp" instance, 1 indicates a "Car" instance, and 2 indicates a "Tree" instance.

 A feature's `batchId` is used to access its class in the `classIds` array.
 Therefore features with a `batchId` of 0, 1, 2 are "Lamp" instances, features with a `batchId` of 3, 4, 5 are "Car" instances, and features with `batchId` of 6, 7 are "Tree" instances.

-Note that the batch table hierarchy does not directly provide an instances's index into its class's `instances` array.
+**Implementation Note**: The batch table hierarchy does not directly provide an instances's index into its class's `instances` array.
 Instead the index can be inferred by the number of instances with the same `classId` that have appeared before it.
 An implementation may want to compute these indices at load time so that property access is as fast as possible.

 To put this more concretely using the current example: